• Home /

 Imagine a first-time home buyer who gets pre-approved for a mortgage six months before planning to buy a home.

-As part of the mortgage pre-approval, they learn their credit score is 610, which is high enough to get approved for an FHA mortgage, but not high enough for the potentially lower mortgage rates that a conventional mortgage can offer.
+As part of the mortgage pre-approval, the buyer learns their credit score is 610, which is high enough to get approved for an FHA mortgage, but not high enough for the potentially lower mortgage rates that a conventional mortgage can offer.
 So, the buyer begins taking steps to make their credit score higher.

 First, they keep their credit cards current and set digital reminders to pay every bill on time.
 Then, they use free cash to pay down smaller credit cards and shift around some balances.
-Lastly, they stop applying for new cards and then sign up for the StellarFi credit building service.
+Lastly, they stop applying for new cards and then sign up for a credit building service.

 Within 6 months, the home buyer’s credit score climbs sharply, and the buyer qualifies for FHA, conventional, VA, and USDA mortgages, with new affordability options and lower monthly payments.